Master Brewer, Dept. of Food Science, University of Copenhagen

 The course is developed for craft brewers, homebrewers and beer enthusiasts, who are passionate about beer and brewing and want to develop their skills.
 The participants are recommended to have at least 2 months of practical brewing experience in a micro or craft brewery prior to the course.

 The course forms the first part of the education to become Diploma Craft Brewer granted by the Scandinavian School of Brewing.
-The second part will take place in January 2024.
+The second course week is 26-30 January 2026.
 In between the two parts the participants will make a project at a microbrewery and write a report, that has to be approved by the Scandinavian School of Brewing.
 The second part concludes with a presentation and an examination.
 Please note that the price is only for the first part and that it is possible to sign-up for only the first part.

 University of Copenhagen